-Only The Haven Center's registered agents and other authorized visitors (e.g. contractors, vendors) will be allowed access to the facility, and a visitor log will be maintained in perpetuity.
-All agents and visitors will be required to visibly display an ID badge, and The Haven Center will maintain a current list of individuals with access.
+Only Haven Center's registered agents and other authorized visitors (e.g. contractors, vendors) will be allowed access to the facility, and a visitor log will be maintained in perpetuity.
+All agents and visitors will be required to visibly display an ID badge, and Haven Center will maintain a current list of individuals with access.

-No dispensing will occur at The Haven Center's cultivation and product manufacturing facility in Wareham.
-On-site consumption of marijuana by The Haven Center's employees and visitors will also be prohibited.
-The Haven Center will have security personnel on-site during business hours.
+On-site consumption of marijuana by Haven Center's employees and visitors will be prohibited.
+Haven Center will have security personnel on-site during business hours.